CogComp/lbjava/lbjava/doc/20NEWSGROUP.md

  <img width="503" alt="screen shot 2015-11-17 at 3 46 18 am" src="https://cloud.githubusercontent.com/assets/2441454/11207928/d9eb9f3a-8cdd-11e5-8f34-989f3ddebd78.png">

- The `TestDiscrete` class also supports the notion of a null label, which is a label intended to represent the absense of a prediction.
+ The `TestDiscrete` class also supports the notion of a null label, which is a label intended to represent the absence of a prediction.
 The 20 Newsgroups task doesn’t make use of this concept, but if our task were, e.g., named entity classification in which every phrase is potentially a named entity, then the classifier will likely output a prediction we interpret as meaning “this phrase is not a named entity.”
 In that case, we will also be interested in overall precision, recall, and F1